A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. San Remo for Food, Nightlife, Old Town, and Couples

 San Remo

-San Remo has a number of nationally recognized food spots and restaurants.
+With its innovative style combined with traditional elements, San Remo makes for a great culinary experience.
 The local restaurants are charming and sell a number of local specialties.
 Many traditional dishes are made with rabbit or chicken.
 There are also vegetable pies and sardenaira, which is a type of pizza that's made with tomatoes, garlic, and anchovies.
 Also make sure you pick up Baci di Sanremo, which are soft chocolate biscuits that are available in local bakeries.

 Is Mykonos or San Remo Better for Nightlife?